Facts You Probably Don't Know about the Philippine Independence Day

 • Three brave women namely, Marcella Agoncillo (wife of the first Filipino diplomat Felipe Agoncillo), her daughter Lorenza Agoncillo, and Dr. Jose Rizal's niece, Delfina Herbosa de Natividad were the ones who sewed the Philippine flag in Hong Kong.
 It took them five days to complete the flag.

 • Do you know that our independence day was proclaimed more than once?
 The first proclamation of independence was on June 12 1898 in Kawit, Cavite.
 In 1935, President Manuel Quezon became the first president of the Commonwealth Government.
-When the World War II came to an end, Philippines became an independent country on July 04, 1946.
+When World War II came to an end, the Philippines became an independent country on July 04, 1946.

 • You might be wondering why we Filipinos celebrate June 12 as our official independence day instead of the latter date.
 According to Macapagal, “The recognition of the independence of a nation should not be accorded by any other country but itself.”
 He took America for instance, who gained independence from their British colonizers in July 4, 1776, but were only recognized by England on September 3, 1783, seven years after the declaration.